Your Ultimate Guide to eBook Writing

 - Concluding the edit, proofread the book to fish out any spelling, fragmentation, or grammatical mistake that may have slipped through your eyes earlier.

-Although, you can take refugee under assistant software like Grammarly for distillation, yet the humanity touch carves complacency to another level.
+Although, you can take refuge under assistant software like Grammarly for distillation, yet the humanity touch carves complacency to another level.
 For that, you can hire a professional editor.
 It will cost you a few bucks, but I believe you wouldn’t want to undermine your excruciating efforts for a few bucks.

 Once, you are done with the main content, it’s time to optimize the outlook for our audience reading expedition.
-They say don’t judge a book by its cover, yet people do buy-in based on the face value.
-That is to say, choose the user-friendly format and design it appealingly to catch-hold of the audience.
+They say don’t judge a book by its cover, yet people do buy in based on the face value.
+That is to say, choose the user-friendly format and design it appealingly to catch hold of the audience.

 More than any other format, Portable Document Format (PDF) remains the most popular and accessible for the readers.
 Yet, you can go on with other formats as well that are covered in the upcoming topic (see below).

 Talking about the design format, it has to be conspicuous yet simple.
-Remember, your readers are going to read along with the smart device, provided that there have to be lots of empty white space.
+Remember, your readers are going to read along with the smart device, provided that there has to be lots of empty white space.
 Too much hodgepodge or excessive hues will dampen the eyes of the reader, thus negating them from reading further.

 Moreover, there should be proper insight pages at the start and end of the e-book.
 Not to overlook header and footer should be in place to get hold of the pages.
 Embellish with the graphics, images, and additional media that marries the content well.
 For validation, you can surely consider hiring a professional web designer.
 Contrariwise, if you planning to do it yourself, get it assessed by friends and relatives for any improvements.

 With the entire overhauling odyssey, your eBook is next to its culmination point.
 You’ve done a great job this far!
 And your eBook is ready to be parked in your audience’s minds.
-At this point, you have two roads to travel, one goes to sell, and the other one is to give away free eBook.
+At this point, you have two roads to travel, one goes to sell, and the other one is to give away free eBooks.
 The choice is yours!